- Assets: $158,546,880 (2012)

 - Grants Awarded: $15,961,600 (2012)

-W. Alton Jones, who was a top executive at Cities Service Company, created the original Foundation bearing his name in 1944, for the purpose of financing artistic and cultural ventures.
-The W. Alton Jones Foundation changed its funding priorities in the early 1980s when it became interested in the nuclear freeze issue, a Soviet-sponsored initiative that would have frozen Soviet nuclear and military superiority in place, and would have rendered the new American President, Ronald Reagan, unable to close that gap by any appreciable degree.
-A decade later, the Foundation hired the zoologist John Myers, who had previously worked for the National Audubon Society, to be its Director, and thenceforth began to earmark much of its philanthropy for organizations committed to the anti-capitalist agendas of radical environmentalism, whose ultimate goal, as writer Michael Berliner has explained, is "not clean air and clean water, [but] rather . . . the demolition of technological/industrial civilization."
+The earliest roots of the Blue Moon Fund can be traced back to 1944, when W. Alton Jones, a top executive at Cities Service Company, created a foundation bearing his name for the purpose of financing artistic and cultural ventures.
+In the early 1980s, this Jones Foundation shifted its funding priorities toward supporting the nuclear freeze movement, a Soviet-sponsored initiative that would have frozen the USSR's nuclear and conventional military superiority in place.
+A decade later the Foundation hired zoologist John Myers, who had previously worked for the National Audubon Society, to be its director, and thenceforth began to earmark much of its philanthropy for organizations committed to the anti-capitalist agendas of radical environmentalism.

-Among the many recipients of Blue Moon Fund philanthropy are: the Alliance to Save Energy; the American Friends Service Committee; Brookings Institute; the Carnegie Endowment for International Peace; Citizen Action; the Earth Island Institute; the EarthJustice Legal Defense Fund; Ecotrust; the Energy Foundation; the Environmental Defense Fund; Environmental Media Services; the Environmental Working Group; Friends of the Earth; Greenpeace; the League of Conservation Voters; the National Wildlife Federation; the Natural Resources Defense Council; the Nature Conservancy; Physicians for Social Responsibility; Planned Parenthood; Public Citizen; Rainforest Action Network (affiliate of the World Wildlife Fund); Rainforest Alliance; the Sierra Club; the Tides Foundation and the Tides Center; the Union of Concerned Scientists; the U.S. Public Interest Research Group (U.S. PIRG); and the World Wildlife Fund.
+Among the many recipients of BMF philanthropy are the Alliance to Save Energy, the American Friends Service Committee, Brookings Institute, the Carnegie Endowment for International Peace, Citizen Action, the Earth Island Institute, the EarthJustice Legal Defense Fund; Ecotrust, the Energy Foundation, the Environmental Defense Fund, Environmental Media Services, the Environmental Working Group, Friends of the Earth, Greenpeace, the League of Conservation Voters, the National Wildlife Federation, the Natural Resources Defense Council, the Nature Conservancy, Physicians for Social Responsibility, Planned Parenthood, Public Citizen, the Rainforest Action Network, Rainforest Alliance, the Sierra Club, the Tides Foundation and the Tides Center, the Union of Concerned Scientists, the U.S. Public Interest Research Group, Worldwatch, the World Resources Institute, and the World Wildlife Fund.

-To view a list of additional noteworthy grantees of the Blue Moon Fund, click here.
+To view a list of additional noteworthy grantees, click here.